heliotropium72/lane_detection/README.md

 #### 2. HLS colour space
 Next, the image is converted to the HLS colour space using ```cv2.cvtColor(image, cv2.COLOR_RGB2HLS).astype(np.float)```.
 The HLS space has the advantage that the image is separated in hue (H), lightness (L) and saturation (S) channels.
 Differences in illumination (e.g. tree shadows) will not affect the saturation channel.
-Hence, thresholds of the saturation channel are more universal than thresholds of a colour (red, green, blue) channel.
+Hence, thresholds of the lightness and saturation channel are more universal than thresholds of a colour (red, green, blue) channel.
+The HLS decomposition of the test images can be found in the folder ["Figures/HLS"](./Figures/HLS/).

+#### 3. Threshold of lightness and saturation channel
 The lightness channel measures the amount of white.
 It can be efficiently used with a high threshold to detect white line markings (which are not obscured by shadows).
 Although it can only a detect a limited fraction of the lane i.e. intensive white stripes, it does it with high confidentiality and hence is a good starting point to make the pipeline more robust.
 The saturation channel detects the intensive yellow lines and partly the white lines.
 A threshold of the saturation channel is therefore used as backbone of the pipeline.

-![alt text] [image_hls]

-#### 3. Threshold of saturation channel
-...
-...
-...
-binary output image
+Optionally, a threshold of the sobel line detection of the lightness channel could be used.
+However, in the following code it was not used.
+The result of the different thresholds is a combined binary images containing potential lane line pixels.

 #### 4. Perspective Transform
 The binary images are transformed to a birds-eye view using the function ```birdseye(image, src, dst)```.
 For this end, four points spanning a straight lane (on test image 0 ) are selected.
 These are transformed to the corners of a new, birds-eye view image.